hariprasadraja/dotfiles/README.md

 ### Features & Integrations ❤️

-Open source bash tools have been integrated and configuration for some pre-installed tools has been available by default.
+Some of the Open source bash tools have been integrated and configuration for some pre-installed tools are set by this project to make your developers life easier.

 ####  Git Configuration

 customized your git configuration is available inside the [git/](https://github.com/hariprasadraja/bashconfig/tree/master/git). you can also add your own things along with it.

 ####  Dracula Theme

-I have forked Dracula theme for ITerm in Mac Environment. you can change your ITerm theme to `Dracula Theme` if you really like it.
+Forked Dracula theme for ITerm in Mac Environment is available with this project. you can change your ITerm theme to `Dracula Theme` if you really like it.

 #### Bash Prompt